kod2nd/phoneIdentify/README.md

-# Regex Phone Number Identifier
+# Regex Identifiers
-Using regex to identify phone numbers in a string of text
+Using regex to identify phone numbers and credit card numbers in a string of text

 ## Usage
 ```Package/src/phoneIdentify.py```